EV CHARGING GUIDE

 Load Assessment for EV Charging Installations

-Before installing any EV charger, a thorough load assessment of the existing electrical installation is essential.
-The purpose is to determine whether the existing supply has sufficient capacity to support the additional load of the EV charger without exceeding the main fuse or supply capacity.
+Before installing any EV charger, assess the load on the existing installation.
+The purpose is to determine whether the existing supply has sufficient capacity to support the additional load without exceeding the main fuse or supply capacity.

-A domestic 7 kW charger draws 32 A — which is a significant addition to a typical domestic supply protected by a 60 A or 80 A main fuse.
-If the existing maximum demand (including the cooker, shower, heating, and other large loads) is already close to the main fuse rating, adding a 32 A EV charger could cause the main fuse to blow during periods of high demand.
+A domestic 7 kW charger draws 32 A — a significant addition to a typical domestic supply protected by a 60 A or 80 A main fuse.
+If the existing maximum demand (cooker, shower, heating, and other large loads) is already close to the main fuse rating, adding a 32 A EV charger could blow the main fuse during periods of high demand.

-• Calculate existing maximum demand — use the maximum demand calculator with diversity applied per BS 7671 Appendix 1.
+2. Calculate the existing maximum demand — use the maximum demand calculator with diversity applied.

-• Consider load management / curtailment — BS 7671:2018+A4:2026 Reg 722.311.201 explicitly permits load curtailment (automatic or manual load reduction or disconnection) to be taken into account when determining the maximum demand of an EV installation.
+3. Consider load curtailment — BS 7671:2018+A4:2026 Regulation 722.311.201 states that load curtailment, including load reduction or disconnection, either automatically or manually, may be taken into account when determining maximum demand of the installation or part thereof.
 A dynamic load management system that reduces charger output when other loads are running can therefore be used to justify a smaller supply or avoid a DNO upgrade.
-Many smart chargers support this via CT clamp monitoring on the main incoming supply.
+Many smart chargers support this via a CT clamp on the incoming supply.

-• Apply diversity for multiple chargers — the IET CoP provides diversity factors for installations with more than one charger.
-Not all chargers will operate at full power simultaneously.
-Typical diversity allows 1.0 for the first charger, 0.8 for the second, and reducing further for additional units.
+4. Apply diversity for multiple chargers — the IET CoP gives diversity factors for installations with more than one charger, on the basis that not all chargers will draw full power at once.
+Take the factors from the CoP for the specific installation type rather than assuming a figure.

 03 · EV Charging Guide